 How You Can Help

 The foundation of a winning campaign is sound planning and preparation, starting with budgeting.
 Please take the time to give serious consideration to becoming a donor.

 Educate Yourself and protect your pets

-Know where lost pets are sheltered in your community and how long you have to reclaim them before they are put up for adoption, sold to research or euthanized.
+ii) Know where lost pets are sheltered in your community and how long you have to reclaim them before they are put up for adoption, sold to research or euthanized.

 Contact the Premiers and speak out!

 We need to keep the pressure on the Honourable Kathleen Wynne, Premier of Ontario, and the Honourable Philippe Couillard, Premier of Quebec, to bring in legislation banning the use of lost pets in research.
 So please, mail and call them.
-Hand-written letters are best but you can also print our sign-on letter to Premier Kathleen Wynne or use our form below.
+Hand-written letters are best but you can also print our petition to Premier Kathleen Wynne or use our form below.